-Nada is located in the ieastern part of Kobe and in Nishinomiya city in between Osaka and central Kobe, about 10 - 15 minute ride from JR Osaka Station or JR Sannomiya Station in Kobe.
-There are over 20 sake breweries here and there.
+Nada is located in the eastern part of Kobe and in Nishinomiya city in between Osaka and central Kobe, about 15-minute ride from JR Osaka Station or JR Sannomiya Station in central Kobe.
+There are over 20 sake breweries in there.
 Nada sake is characterized by its karakuchi, dryness low in sugar, as often called "Otoko-Zake (men's sake) using hard underground water welling up from Mt.
 Rokko.

 It's amazing that sake breweries can currently be seen not just in Japan, but all over the world, like New York, Canada, Chile, New Zealand, Taiwan, Paris, Spain, Italy, and so on.
 So it might be safely said that today sake is being tasted throughout the world.
 Actually sake goes well with ANY cuisine.
-How about sake as an appetizer, and during meals as well!!
+Would you like some sake as an appetizer, and during meals as well?

 Did you like my article?